FutureComputing4AI/vtpipeline-rs/README.md

 vt_api_key = "aabbcc"
 ```

-You can place this config file inside of ```/etc/vtpipeline``` or pass it as a command-line argument.
+VTPipeline searches for the config file in ```/etc/vtpipeline/``` by default, or you can pass it as a command-line argument.

 #### Configuring file thresholds